Aaron McEneff

-Aaron McEneff (born 9 July 1995) is an Irish professional footballer who plays as a midfielder for Perth Glory in the A-League.
+Aaron McEneff (born 9 July 1995) is an Irish professional footballer who plays as a midfielder for Shamrock Rovers in the League of Ireland Premier Division.

 McEneff was born in Derry and played youth football with Institute and Tottenham Hotspur before starting his professional career with Derry City.

 In November 2020, he was called up to the Republic of Ireland senior squad for the Nations League game against Bulgaria.

 Early life

 McEneff was born in Derry and grew up in the Cornshell Fields estate in the city.
 He attended St. Columb's College while playing youth football for Don Boscos and Maiden City Academy.
 He has two brothers, Nathan and Jordan.
-Jordan currently plays for Derry City.
+Jordan currently plays for Larne.

 Club career

 Early career

 McEneff began his career at Institute, playing in the NIFL Championship.
 He had trials with Kilmarnock and Tottenham Hotspur in early 2012 before impressing for the latter in a youth game against Aston Villa and being snapped up on a two-year scholarship deal in May 2012.
 Tottenham Technical Director at the time, Tim Sherwood, remarked that McEneff reminded him of "a young Roy Keane."
 His international clearance did not arrive until January 2013 and he was only allowed to begin playing competitive games after this.
 He progressed well enough to earn a one-year professional deal in summer 2014, although a long-term knee injury that saw him miss four months at the start of the 2014–15 U21 Premier League season stunted his progress.
 He regained his place in the U21 side, however his contract wasn't renewed and he was released in June 2015.